The 100 Greatest Songs of the 21st Century... So Far (Ranked by Martin Canine)

 Album: 21 (2011)

 Earlier this year, a great legend left this world when Aretha Franklin died.
-But as long as we have Adele, we can be sure the spirit of soul lives on for generations to come.
-A powerhouse of a singing talent, she has both the sensitivity and the swagger, as well as the ability to hit the right notes even at full throttle, that it takes to convey the incredible feel of a big diva of soul.
-And most importantly: she never hides her skills behind stomping club anthems or silly pop numbers.
-Her biggest and best song (yes, sometimes both can apply) “Rolling in the Deep” would have worked 50 years ago next to tunes like “Respect” as it did in the early 2010s, and it sure as hell will work in the years to come.
+But as long as we have Adele, we can be sure the spirit of soul will live on for generations to come.
+A powerhouse of a singing talent, she possesses both the sensitivity and the swagger, along with the ability to hit the right notes even at full throttle, that it takes to convey the feel of a great diva of soul.